 A direct drive wheel is a steering wheel where the motor is directly attached to the wheelshaft.
-This allows for significantly smoother and stronger force feedback than most commercial steering wheels, which use a system of belts and/or gears to connect the motor and wheelshaft, making it possible to use cheaper, less powerful motors.
-However, the more direct the connection, the better the force feedback.
+This allows for significantly smoother and stronger force feedback than most commercial steering wheels, which use a system of belts and/or gears to connect the motor and wheelshaft.